Meituan: History

 In April 2021, Meituan raised $9.98 billion in additional financing via the sale of $3 billion in convertible bonds and $7 billion in equities.
 The funds will be used to expand into China's groceries space as well as to develop autonomous technologies in the drone and delivery space.
 The same month, the State Administration of Market Regulation announced an investigation into Meituan for alleged anticompetitive practices.
 By May 2021, increased regulatory scrutiny led to almost $40 billion being wiped from the company's overall value.
 Ultimately, Meituan accepted a fine without making any appeal and stated that it would comply with regulatory requirements in the future.

 In May 2023, Meituan's Hong Kong takeaway platform "Keeta" officially launched its services, with the first service pilot located in Mongkok and Tai Kok Tsui, marking the first time that Meituan has offered its services outside of mainland China.

+In September 2026, it was reported that the government was investigating companies in the technology space, including Meituan, for possible violations of unfair competition law.

-Products and Services
+Products and services

-Food Delivery
+Food delivery

 Meituan's food delivery option, established in 2013, has become central to its revenue stream with the pandemic accelerating demand for food delivery adoption.
 Widely used, the service has emerged as a key driver of user engagement on the platform, pushing traffic to other offerings such as hotel and travel bookings.
 Meituan is the largest food delivery platform in China, holding a majority share of over 65% in the Chinese food delivery business, with its main competitor, Ele.me holding less than 30%.